Blog Post

 Most startup funding advice assumes you already have traction.
 Revenue charts, monthly recurring revenue, customer counts.
-But the majority of founders looking for startup business loans with no revenue are in the earliest phases of building, where the product is still forming and customers have not arrived yet.
-That does not mean capital is out of reach.
-It means the path to capital looks different.
+But the majority of founders looking for startup business loans with no revenue are in the earliest phases of building, where the product is still forming and customers haven't arrived yet.
+Capital isn't out of reach, but the path to it looks different.

 This guide covers every realistic funding source available to pre-revenue founders, what each one requires, and how to decide which path fits your stage.